Henokagb/XML_Database_Modeling/README.md

     scenario4.xls describes a list of food reviews with the corresponding customer information.

     scenario5.py describe the list all the customers along with their details.

+    scenario7.xml generates a top rated recipes list with reviews